idelchi/godyl/docs/configuration/configuration.md

 # Configuration

-Godyl is configured in several ways
+`godyl` can be configured in several ways.

 Flags are set (in order of priority) by: